 - Change event properties.

-- Run a report and send in an email (using specified parameters).
+- Run a report and send it in an email (using specified parameters).

 - Send an email message.